atienzamaan/-MeXE402_Midterm_Atienza-Manalo/README.md

-#### **Model’s Predictive Power**:
+## **Model’s Predictive Power**:

 The predictive power of your model can be assessed using metrics like R-squared (R²), Adjusted R-squared, and error measures.

-# **Key Metrics**:
+####Key Metrics**:

 1. R-squared (R²): 0.6617

-- o	R² explains how well the independent variables account for the variance in the dependent variable (salary).
+- R² explains how well the independent variables account for the variance in the dependent variable (salary).
-- o	66.17% of the variability in salary is explained by the model.
+- 66.17% of the variability in salary is explained by the model.
 This is moderately good, suggesting that your model captures most but not all of the salary determinants.

 2. Adjusted R-squared: 0.6603
-- o	Adjusted R² adjusts for the number of predictors in the model.
+- Adjusted R² adjusts for the number of predictors in the model.
 It penalizes the inclusion of irrelevant predictors that don't contribute to the model's predictive power.
-- o	66.03% means that even after accounting for the complexity of the model (number of predictors), the model still explains most of the variance in salary.
+- 66.03% means that even after accounting for the complexity of the model (number of predictors), the model still explains most of the variance in salary.
 The slight decrease from R² indicates that the model isn’t overfitting, as the number of predictors is appropriate.
--

 Model Performance:

 •	The R² and Adjusted R² values around 66% imply that your model has a moderate predictive power.
 While the model captures a large part of the variability in salary, there's still about 34% that remains unexplained.
 This could be due to other factors not included in the model, such as industry type, company size, performance incentives, or even location.

 ------